On this page

 Dr. Akshay Deshmukh: Akshay is a postdoctoral associate currently working on the development of thermodynamic models for switchable solvent water extraction.
 His primary research interests center on the heat and mass transfer analysis of novel separations processes in the broader context of energy-efficient desalination and organic separations.
 Prior to joining the group, Akshay received his PhD from Yale University in Chemical & Environmental Engineering, where he worked on modeling membrane-based separations processes, and his BA and MEng in Chemical Engineering from the University of Cambridge.
 Akshay also interned in the UK Parliament as an Ashok Kumar Fellow, working with scientific advisers to coauthor a briefing on nuclear security for MPs.
 In his free time, Akshay enjoys playing cricket and reading about history and current affairs.

-Yvana Ahdab: Yvana is a PhD student working on batch reverse osmosis systems.
+Dr. Yvana Ahdab: Yvana’s research addresses the use of brackish groundwater for greenhouse irrigation by treating the water with monovalent selective electrodialysis.
 She completed her SM at MIT on the minimum energy requirements for groundwater desalination in the continental United States.
 She also received an NSF Graduate Research Fellowship and became treasurer of MIT Women’s Initiative, marketing director of the MIT Energy Club, Vice President of the Lebanese Club at MIT, and a mechanical engineering department representative for Graduate Women at MIT.
 Prior to attending MIT, Yvana received her Bachelor of Science in Mechanical Engineering from Johns Hopkins University.
 As an undergraduate, she conducted research on the effects of chemical treatment and ocean currents on oil dispersion and worked on the development of an energy harvesting cooling device.

 Quantum Wei: Quantum is a PhD student currently working on batch reverse osmosis systems.
 His Master’s research focused on the optimal system design and operation of two-stage reverse osmosis systems.
 Quantum is Co-President of the MIT Water Club and a member of the MIT Science Policy Initiative.
 Prior to joining the group, Quantum received his SB at MIT in 2015 in Mechanical Engineering.
 He researched path-planning of underwater vehicles for his SB thesis.
 As an undergraduate, he also worked on the design and production of a satellite antenna deployment system and an adjustable prosthetic leg socket using granular jamming.
 Quantum enjoys playing sports and cooking in his free time.